This guide summarises the main aspects of The Manchester Metropolitan University’s corporate status.

 On 15 September 1992, the Privy Council, in exercise of powers conferred by Section 77 of the Further and Higher Education Act 1992, approved the change of name of the Corporation to The Manchester Metropolitan University.

 As a higher education corporation, the University is not registered with Companies House and does not have a company registration number.

 It is therefore subject to charity legislation but is not required to register with the Charity Commission and is not regulated by it.
 As an exempt charity, the University does not have a registered charity number.

-In 2009, the Higher Education Funding Council for England was designated the ‘Principal Regulator‘ for the institutions it funds, and now has a general duty to promote compliance with charity legislation.
+In 2018, the Office for Students was designated the ‘Principal Regulator‘ for the institutions it funds, and now has a general duty to promote compliance with charity legislation.
 This does not affect the University’s status as an exempt charity.

 The University's governing documents are the Instrument of Government and Articles of Government which are approved by the Privy Council pursuant to Section 124A and 125 of the Education Reform Act 1988.
 (These governing documents are largely equivalent to the Charter and Statutes of a chartered University or the Memorandum and Articles of Association of a limited company).

 The University's Constitutional Provisions, which incorporate the Instrument and Articles of Government, are available here.